-The minimum duration of this course of study is 4 years, with a maximum period of 6 years for completion.
+The minimum duration of this module of study is 4 years, with a maximum period of 6 years for completion.
 The full curriculum consists of 39 modules in total.
-A student wishing to pursue his/her studies leading to this diploma will not be permitted to re-register for various courses within the Faculty of Medical and Health Sciences if (s/he has not passed a minimum of course equivalents as indicated below:
+A student wishing to pursue his/her studies leading to this diploma will not be permitted to re-register for various modules within the School of Nursing and Public Health if (s/he has not passed a minimum of module equivalents as indicated below:

-FOUR (4) modules should have been passed after the first year of registration;

-SIX (6) modules should have been passed after the second year of registration;

-EIGHT (8) modules should have been passed after the end of the third year of registration;

-TWENTY NINE (29) modules should have been passed after the fourth year of registration.
+FOUR (4) modules should have been passed after the first year of registration; SIX (6) modules should have been passed after the second year of registration; EIGHT (8) modules should have been passed after the end of the third year of registration; TWENTY NINE (29) modules should have been passed after the fourth year of registration.